 Python is a high-level, interpreted, interactive and object-oriented scripting language.
-Python was designed to be highly readable which uses English keywords frequently where as other languages use punctuation and it has fewer syntactical constructions than other languages.
+Python is designed to be highly readable.
+It uses English keywords frequently where as other languages use punctuation, and it has fewer syntactical constructions than other languages.

-Python is Interpreted: This means that it is processed at runtime by the interpreter and you do not need to compile your program before executing it.
+Python is Interpreted: Python is processed at runtime by the interpreter.
+You do not need to compile your program before executing it.
 This is similar to PERL and PHP.

-Python is Interactive: This means that you can actually sit at a Python prompt and interact with the interpreter directly to write your programs.
+Python is Interactive: You can actually sit at a Python prompt and interact with the interpreter directly to write your programs.

-Python is Object-Oriented: This means that Python supports Object-Oriented style or technique of programming that encapsulates code within objects.
+Python is Object-Oriented: Python supports Object-Oriented style or technique of programming that encapsulates code within objects.

-Python is Beginner's Language: Python is a great language for the beginner programmers and supports the development of a wide range of applications from simple text processing to WWW browsers to games.
+Python is a Beginner's Language: Python is a great language for the beginner-level programmers and supports the development of a wide range of applications from simple text processing to WWW browsers to games.